meteor/galaxy-docs/content/support.md

 description: Learn about support options available in Galaxy
 ---

 All Galaxy customers can submit support cases from within Galaxy and receive a 1 business day Support SLA for non-critical tickets.
+A critical ticket is one that impacts Galaxy's performance or uptime as a whole, and will receive expedited review.

 You can submit tickets to Galaxy support at [galaxy.meteor.com/support](https://galaxy.meteor.com/support).
 You can also access the ticketing page from the left-hand dropdown menu within your Galaxy account.